 The loft angle of the face of the driver is responsible for higher launch, low spin, and optimal trajectory to get the most from your drives.

-Some golfers have too much driver loft, while others don’t have enough, so the question most players ask is; What’s the right amount of loft on your driver?
+Some golfers have too much driver loft, while others don’t have enough, so most players ask is: What’s the right amount of loft on your driver?

 We’re here to answer all of your questions!

 The best driver loft typically measures around 10.5 degrees.
-While more advanced golfers will find benefit in using lower lofted drivers and high handicappers will need more loft to produce the carry they are missing, the best driver loft to use for inexperienced golfers is around 10.5 degrees.
+While more advanced golfers will benefit from using lower lofted drivers and high handicappers will need more loft to produce the carry they are missing, the best driver loft to use for inexperienced golfers is around 10.5 degrees.

 Table of Contents

 - What is the Best Driver Loft for Distance?